 Does Wattage Matter?
 What Is A Good Power Handling Rating?

-While wattage certainly matters, it’s not overly important unless we’re planning on driving the speakers with heavy-duty amplifiers.
+While wattage certainly matters, it's not overly important unless we plan to drive the speakers with heavy-duty amplifiers.

 More useful specifications, as we've discussed, include maximum SPL, sensitivity and efficiency.

 Two speakers with the same wattage (power handling) rating can have differing sensitivity and efficiency ratings.
-The speaker with the higher sensitivity and efficiency rating will produce more sound at a given wattage.
+The speaker with a higher sensitivity and efficiency rating will produce more sound at a given wattage.

 Since both speakers have the same power handling, the speaker with the higher sensitivity will also be capable of a higher maximum SPL.

-A “good” power handling rating is subjective to your listening habits and is dependent on the sensitivity of the speaker and the intended listening position.
+A “good” power handling rating is subjective to your listening habits and depends on the speaker's sensitivity and the intended listening position.

 Remember that listening safety is critical to the health of our hearing.
 Here is a table representing the safe listening levels as recommended by the NIOSH (National Institute for Occupational Safety and Health) and OSHA (Occupational Safety and Health Administration):